piano35-edb/barman-docs-rewrite/docs/philosophy.md

 -   Human error
 -   Natural disaster

+## Business continuity

 A DBA should be able to recover from any of these unexpected events, and restore the database in the shortest time possible.
 We normally refer to this discipline as *disaster recovery*, and more broadly *business continuity*.

 Within business continuity, it is important to familiarise yourself with two fundamental metrics, as defined by Wikipedia:

--   [**Recovery Point Objective (RPO)**](https://en.wikipedia.org/wiki/Recovery_point_objective): *"maximum targeted period in which data might be lost from an IT service due to a major incident"*
+-   [**Recovery Point Objective (RPO)**](https://en.wikipedia.org/wiki/Recovery_point_objective): The maximum targeted period in which data might be lost from an IT service due to a major incident.

--   [**Recovery Time Objective (RTO)**](https://en.wikipedia.org/wiki/Recovery_time_objective): *"the targeted duration of time and a service level within which a business process must be restored after a disaster (or disruption) in order to avoid unacceptable consequences associated with a break in business continuity"*
+-   [**Recovery Time Objective (RTO)**](https://en.wikipedia.org/wiki/Recovery_time_objective): The targeted duration of time and a service level within which a business process must be restored after a disaster (or disruption) in order to avoid unacceptable consequences associated with a break in business continuity.

 In more simplistic terms, RPO represents the maximum amount of data you can afford to lose, while RTO represents the maximum downtime that you can afford for your service.